cynex0/cpp-passman/README.md

 The encryption/decryption functionality is implemented and works correctly on branch dev-menu, but only in readTest() & writeTest() functions (main.cpp).
 Implementation was not suitable for binary file storage and produced inconsistent behaviour.
+This is to be fixed at a later time.

 ## Table of Contents